 In November 2010, The Love Thing debuted in London selling out for five nights to standing ovations at The Leicester Square Theatre.
 2011 will see The Love Thing being developed further for a longer run and a national tour.

-Mari has always been known for her live stage shows and her latest successful UK tour was true to form, a mix of hits old and new, unusual and unexpected covers and a myriad of glamorous costume changes.
-Combined with Mari’s storytelling and wit she still stands as one of the best live performers in the country.
+Mari's shows still feature a myriad of glamorous costume changes.
+Combined with Mari’s storytelling and wit (and of course that voice!) she still stands as one of the best live performers in the country.